howonlee/btw-text/readme.md

 Now, what are these BTW models?
 [Here is some information](http://en.wikipedia.org/wiki/Abelian_sandpile_model).
 Now, these are not strictly like the ones that Wikipedia describes: instead of having a lattice where each square has four neighbors, we construe this thing as a directed graph where each node has the neighbors that are the out-directed neighbors of the node.
 So the reduction-by-4 step is a reduction-by-outdegree step.

+The nodes here are the words, and the directed edges are the simplest thing I could think of, which is that every word has a directed edge to the next word.

 Run by running `python net.py` inside the directory of the repo.

 Some example output.
 It seems a little more lucid to me than Markov Chain output, but this may be a delusion of mine.